Omega View 45D

 • Rough and fine focus on both the front and rear standards.

-• Locking knobs for rough focus and locking levers for fine focus.
+• Locking knobs for rough focus and separate locking levers for fine focus.

 • Most full-featured back of my 4x5 cameras.
 The back revolves, is removable, has a bail back, and has a Graflok mechanism.
 The bail back design is more refined than on the Cambo and Calumet.